evanwill/_drafts/_notes/linux-intro.md

 > You might hear about GTK vs. Qt applications and themes.
 > Gnome uses GTK and KDE uses Qt, so applications based on the non-native tool kit won't style correctly.

+## 64 or 32

+One last choice you might have to make is 64 or 32-bit?
+Many distros have started to phase out 32-bit support, but you may still encounter the choice to download "64-bit" / "x86_64" / "AMD64" versus "32-bit" / "i386" / "i586".
+If your computer is still running, it is likely new enough to be 64-bit, so I would suggest ignoring 32-bit options unless you know your hardware requires it.
+Some distros now also support ARM processors, such as found in Raspberry Pi, so you may encounter an option like "ARMv7".

 ## Try and Install!

 The best way to learn Linux is to try it.